automation-tasks-rs/cargo_auto_lib/README.md

 ## Caveats

-This crate will attempt to edit Cargo.toml.
-Unfortunately there's no great robust way right now to edit TOML file preserving formatting and comments and such, so right now I use just regex to do this.
+This crate will attempt to edit `Cargo.toml`.
+Unfortunately, there's no great robust way right now to edit TOML file preserving formatting and comments and such, so right now I use just regex to do this.
 If you find that the heuristics don't work for you though please let me know and I'll try to check in a fix!

 ## learn something new every day